Summary: in this tutorial, you will learn how to use mysqldump tool back up MySQL databases.

 There is a case that you want to refresh data in staging and development system so the data in those systems are the same as the production system.

 In this case, you just need to export data only from the production system and import it to staging and development system.
 In order to backup data only, you use option –no-create-info of mysqldump as follows:

 mysqldump -u [username] –p[password] –no-create-info [database_name] > [dump_file.sql]

 For example to backup our sample database with data only, you use the following command:

 mysqldump –u mysqltutorial –psecret –no-create-info classicmodels > c:\temp\backup002.sql

-If you want to backup multiple database just separate database name by command in the [database_name].
-If you want to back up all databases in the database server use the option –all-database.
+If you want to backup multiple databases just separate database name by the command in the [database_name].
+If you want to backup all databases in the database server use the option –all-database.

 In this tutorial, you have learned how to use the mysqldump tool to backup MySQL databases with various options.